Requirements for Transfer Applicants

 Fall Semester Start

-Applications will be reviewed on a rolling basis after February 1.
+February 2 - June 1: Applications will be reviewed on a rolling basis

-Commitment Fees are due withing two weeks of receipt of your acceptance letter or by May 1, whichever is later.
+Commitment Fees are due within two weeks of receipt of your acceptance letter or by May 1 (June 1 for transfer applicants), whichever is later.

 WINTER SEMESTER START: